Tirzah964/git-tutorial/README.md

 1. Your co-worker thinks that the extra exclamation points are excessive and frankly poor English.
 Lets revert that change.
 2. Run `git log` to view the recent commits.
-Each commit will have a id number (a long string of characters).
+Each commit will have its SHA-1 checksum (a 40 hex character string) listed which is used as an id.
 You can revert specific commits by using their id numbers.
 3. Run `git revert <ID of the exclamation point commit>`.
 Note you only need to use the first few characters of the id.